lugosieben/utools/README.md

 ## Zoom

 Zoom in (or out) with a simple hotkey.
+You can use a smooth zoom or an instant zoom.

 #### Usage

 Hold the `Zoom` keybinding to switch into zoom mode.

 Change the zoom multiplier (how far it zooms in) in the settings.
+To modify the zoom animation, change the `Zoom Speed` (Number from 0 to 1, 1 = Instant)

 # License